 Together we will explore the parameters that affect espresso extraction and break down all the barriers to demystify dialing in espresso.

-This how-to on dialing in espresso will go through the fundamental steps required to dial in any espresso using only our taste buds as our guide.
+This how-to will go through the fundamental steps required to dial in any espresso using only our taste buds as our guide.

-By the end of this comprehensive guide, you will learn a very powerful system of dialing in espresso that will help you get a much better understanding of coffee.
+By the end of this comprehensive guide, you will learn a very powerful system for dialing in espresso that will help you get a much better understanding of coffee.

-Welcome to the ultimate guide to dialing in espresso for newbies, are you ready?
+Welcome to the ultimate guide to dialing in espresso for newbies.